mattdef/MicroUI.jl/README.md

 ## Todo
 **1. Focus and Input Management**
-Manage the tab to navigate between controls (accessibility).
+Manage the tab to navigate between controls.

 **2. Layout Management**
-The layout is very basic (row/col).
 → Add helpers for more complex layouts (grid, auto-sizing, etc.).

 **3. Extensibility**